 You must understand the fact that DevOps is not specific to developers or system engineers.
 It’s for anyone who is passionate about evolving technologies, practices and willing to work in a more collaborative environment where everything is automated to make everyone’s life so easy.
 In this article, we will explain how you should prepare yourself for tools and technologies to adapt and work in DevOps culture.

 The first and foremost thing is to understand the DevOps culture.
 It is all about bringing people together to work towards a common goal in an efficient way.
-One thing IT managers should do before getting into toolsets is that every member of the team should be given good advice on how DevOps work and its cultural aspects.
+One thing IT managers should do before getting into toolsets is that every member of the team should be mentored on how DevOps work and its cultural aspects.
 It avoids lots of confusion in the team.

-People will stop pointing fingers for various issues once they understand that fact that an issue arising in a team is a responsibility of every individual in the team irrespective of their technical skills.
-If proper advice is given, people will stop saying that “automation is DevOps“
+People will stop pointing fingers for various issues once they understand the fact that an issue arising in a team is the responsibility of every individual in the team irrespective of their technical skills.
+Once the team understands the DevOps culture, they will stop saying that “automation is DevOps“

 Online Course: Learn DevOps: The Complete Kubernetes Course